 Learn more about the health benefits of salmon.

-Evidence accumulated at Tufts University in the United States suggests that the consumption of blueberries may be effective in improving or delaying short term memory loss.
-They're widely available, but you can also look out for dark red and purple fruits and veg which contain the same protective compounds called anthocyanins.
+Evidence accumulated at Tufts University in the United States suggests that the consumption of blueberries may be effective in improving or delaying short-term memory loss.
+They're widely available, but you can also achieve the same effect with other dark red and purple fruits, like blackberries, and veg, like red cabbage.
+These contain the same protective compounds called anthocyanins.

 Read more about the health benefits of blueberries.

-There is good evidence to suggest that lycopene, a powerful antioxidant found in tomatoes, could help protect against the kind of free radical damage to cells which occurs in the development of dementia, particularly Alzheimer's.
-Favour cooked tomatoes and enjoy with a little olive oil to optimise absorption and efficacy.
+There is good evidence to suggest that lycopene, a powerful antioxidant found in tomatoes, could help protect against the kind of free radical damage to cells that occurs in the development of dementia, particularly Alzheimer's.
+Favour cooked tomatoes and enjoy with a little olive oil to optimise your body's absorption and use.
+Other foods supplying this, and similar protective phyto-nutrients, include papaya, watermelon and pink grapefruit.

 Discover more: Which foods should you eat raw or cooked?